iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Biconjugate Theorem.md

 ---
 ### **Intro**

 Convex conjugate represents the epigraph of a function via affine minorants, or basically half spaces.
+We use the epigraphical interpretation to prove the theorem.

 **Theorem Statement**